Armina101/Postpartum-depression-prediction-model/README.md

 - Scaling
 - Standardized numeric features using StandardScaler.

-# Model Training
+# Model Training & Evaluation
-- Split data into train/test sets (80/20).
-- ElasticNet Regression with hyperparameter tuning (alpha and l1_ratio) using GridSearchCV.
+- ElasticNet regression (with alpha=0.01, l1_ratio=0.9) was selected after testing Linear Regression and Ridge.
-- Evaluated using R², MAE, RMSE.
-- Best Model: ElasticNet with alpha=0.01 and l1_ratio=0.9
-- Performance: R² = 0.798, MAE = 0.314, RMSE = 0.448
+- Train/test split (80/20) allowed assessment of generalization.
+- Performance metrics:
+    - R² = 0.798: ~80% of variance in postpartum depression scores explained by the model—indicates strong predictive ability without overfitting.
+    - MAE = 0.314: Average error in predictions is low, showing reliable estimates.
+    - RMSE = 0.448: Confirms that extreme errors are small, consistent with MAE.

 # Visualizations
-- Predicted vs Actual: Shows how close predictions are to actual target values.
-- Residual Plot: Checks randomness of residuals to verify model assumptions.
+- Actual vs Predicted plot: The points cluster around the diagonal red dashed line, indicating that the model’s predictions closely match the true target values.
+Most predictions are very near the actual postpartum depression scores, with minor deviations at the extremes, which shows strong model accuracy.

+- Residuals vs Predicted plot: The residuals are scattered randomly around zero (red dashed line), with no obvious pattern or trend.
+This confirms that the model assumptions—linearity, homoscedasticity, and independence of errors—are reasonably satisfied.
+There are no systematic errors, suggesting that the ElasticNet model captures the relationships in the data well.

+- Interpretation: Together, these plots validate that the model predictions are reliable and unbiased, with most errors being small and randomly distributed.
+This supports confidence in using the model for predictions on new data.

 # Saving & Deployment
 - Model saved as elasticnet_model.pkl